lvalentin/help/app/_howtos/en/add-gravatar-picture.md

 If you want to have a nice picture of you dsplayed in the top right corner of the console, you can do so by creating an account at [gravatar.com](https://en.gravatar.com/).

 > Your Gravatar is an image that follows you from site to site appearing beside your name when you do things like comment or post on a blog.
 Avatars help identify your posts on blogs and web forums, so why not on any site?

+Check their [documentation](https://en.gravatar.com/support/) on how to proceed.

+Nothing has to be done in the Check my Website console.
+As soon as you have created a Gravatar icon, it will be shown in the console !